 For the purposes of the tables below, senior management has been identified as the NEOs listed in the bank's management proxy circular in each of the years indicated, and material risk takers are the individuals identified through the process described above (excluding the NEOs).
-There were 193 material risk takers identified in 2016 and 196 identified in 2015, in each case excluding the NEOs.
+There were 199 material risk takers identified in 2017 and 193 identified in 2016, in each case excluding the NEOs.

-2016 Compensation Awards
+2017 Compensation Awards

-The following table summarizes the value of compensation awarded to material risk takers in respect of 2015 and 2016.
+The following table summarizes the value of compensation awarded to material risk takers in respect of 2016 and 2017.
 The value of equity compensation (share units and stock options) awarded is reported based on the expected value of the award on the date of grant.

+20 16 2017

-20 15 2016 (\$ millions) Senior Management Material Risk Takers Senior Management Material Risk Takers Fixed Compensation Salary(1) 3.1 55.8 3.7 59.5 Variable Compensation Awards Cash Incentive (non-deferred) Share Units (deferred) Stock Options (deferred) Other Deferred Incentive (2) 8.8 14.6 6.0 0.0 106.0 97.4 21.2 4.3 9.3 14.9 6.2 0.0 100.5 97.6 20.1 3.2 Other Guaranteed Awards (3) Sign on Awards (4) Severance Paid (5)(6) 0.0 0.0 - 2.4 10.9 - 0.0 0.0 0.0 1.2 6.3 10.1
+(\$ millions) Senior Material Risk Senior Material Risk

+Management Takers Management Takers

+Fixed Compensation Salary (1) 3.7 59.5 4.9 61.9

+Variable Compensation Awards Cash Incentive (non-deferred) Share Units (deferred) Stock Options (deferred) Other Deferred Incentive (2) 9.3 100.5 9.7 108.0

+14.9 97.6 13.4 96.9

+6.2 20.1 6.0 19.7

+0.0 3.2 0.0 3.9

+Other Guaranteed Awards (3) Sign on Awards (4) Severance Paid (5) 0.0 1.2 0.0 0.0

+0.0 6.3 0.0 8.1

+0.0 10.1 4.6 12.3

-- (1) Salary is the annual salary as at October 31. - (2) Includes a deferred cash plan introduced for certain U.K. participants to align compensation structure with U.K. regulatory requirements and deferred incentive plans for certain wealth management participants. - (3) Two individuals identified as material risk takers received a guaranteed award in 2016 versus one in 2015.
+- (1) Salary is the annual salary as at October 31. - (2) Includes a deferred cash plan introduced for certain U.K. participants to align compensation structure with U.K. regulatory requirements and deferred incentive plans for certain wealth management participants. - (3) Zero individuals identified as material risk takers received a guaranteed award in 2017 versus two in 2016.
 These individuals were new hires, and, consistent with bank policy, the guarantee was in respect of the first year of hire only.
-Guaranteed awards include any portion of the target total direct compensation that was guaranteed during the year. - (4) Seven individuals identified as material risk takers received sign-on awards in 2016 and 2015.
-Sign-on awards include any one-time compensation agreed to when an employee joined the bank. - (5) Ten individuals identified as material risk takers received severance payments in 2016, of which the single highest severance amount paid was \$2.4 million. - (6) In prior years, including 2015, the bank provided information directly to OSFI regarding severance payments made to material risk takers.
-The disclosures to OSFI included details regarding the number of material risk takers who received severance payments, the aggregate amount of the severance payments, and the highest single severance payment made.
+Guaranteed awards include any portion of the target total direct compensation that was guaranteed during the year. - (4) Ten individuals identified as material risk takers received sign-on awards in 2017 versus seven in 2016.
+Sign-on awards include any one-time compensation agreed to when an employee joined the bank. - (5) Eleven individuals identified as material risk takers received severance payments in 2017, of which the single highest severance amount paid was \$5.7 million versus ten in 2016 with a highest severance amount paid of \$2.4 million.